Hayleeee15/FourCardFeature/README.md

 # Four Card Feature 🚀

 ## Overview
-This is a simple four card feature built with grid to help get the "diamond" layout.
+This is a simple four card feature built with grid to help get the "diamond" layout for desktop.

+Built to be responsive depending on device size.
 (WIP)

 ### Built With
 🔴 Semantic HTML